NoahToomeyBC/project-vu/README.md

 ## Data Visualization
+For interactive charts:
 We utilized both Leaflet and Plotly to handle all of our visualizations which can be accessed through our [website!](https://piechart-project.herokuapp.com)

+For still charts:
+We utilized matplotlib and sns

 <p align="right">(<a href="#top">back to top</a>)</p>